 Pain is a signal telling you that something needs attention and should be reviewed by a medical practitioner.
-Once that has been done and you have worked with the medical design, if you are still finding after this you are suffering a degree of discomfort or pain then hypnotherapy is something to consider for the relief of pain and for chronic conditions it can assist with pain management.
+Once that has been done and you have worked with the medical design, if you are still finding after this you are suffering a degree of discomfort or pain then hypnotherapy is something to consider for pain relief and for chronic conditions it can assist with pain management.

 Studies show that more than 75% of people with arthritis and related diseases experience significant pain relief using hypnosis.
-There are many other research articles out their that acknowledge the benefits of working with hypnosis to reduce pain.
+There are many other research articles out there that acknowledge the benefits of working with hypnosis to reduce pain.

 Hypnosis is designed to help you, relax, de-stress and support your body in healing.
 Some of the benefits from Hypnosis are better sleep, more relaxed, less tension and stress.

 If you have recovered from a pain-related condition and still have residual pain

 or if you have a condition that causes you pain and you are medicated to help reduce that pain, why not consider the benefits of seeing a Clinical Hypnotherapist.

 A good Clinical Hypnotherapist can assist your unconscious mind in knowing the pain signal has been medically treated and that it can now switch off the pain signal providing there is nothing else that needs a medical review or that it is safe to reduce the pain in a chronic condition.

 At Clover Institute we train our graduates to become exceptional Clinical Hypnotherapists.
 They are comprehensively trained in areas such as habit, pain, childbirth, infertility and a range of medical, emotional and self-identity areas.
 As well as their hypnosis training, they receive comprehensive training in teaching the client how to de-stress, sleep better and techniques to relieve pain issues.
 The body is a natural healer if a client can rebuild good sleep and relax the body will be able to heal itself much faster.